Margaret Sanger: Sex as Salvation

 Last month abortion giant Planned Parenthood announced that they would be removing the name of founder Margaret Sanger from its Manhattan clinic because of what it called her “harmful connections to the eugenics movement”.

-Sanger was leading advocate of the eugenics movement and promoted sterilisation of people she deemed to have undesirable traits or economic circumstances.
+Sanger was a leading advocate of the eugenics movement and promoted sterilisation of people she deemed to have undesirable traits or economic circumstances.

 The Christian Institute’s Dr Sharon James has written about Sanger’s toxic legacy in her upcoming book ‘The Lies we are Told: The Truth we must Hold’.